riipandi/lizard/README.md

 ## Contributing

 Contributions to this project are welcome and encouraged.
-Wizard is a personal project by [Aris Ripandi](https://aris.web.id).
+Lizard is a personal project by [Aris Ripandi](https://aris.web.id).

 ## License